Ryan Dinwiddie

-Ryan Dinwiddie (born November 27, 1980) is the head coach of the Toronto Argonauts and is a former professional Canadian football quarterback.
-After playing college football, he went undrafted and signed with the Chicago Bears, however he was cut from their training camp.
-Dinwiddie later went on to play professionally for the Hamburg Sea Devils of NFL Europe, and also played for the Winnipeg Blue Bombers and the Saskatchewan Roughriders of the Canadian Football League.
+Ryan Lee Dinwiddie (born November 27, 1980) is an American professional football coach and former player who is the head coach and general manager of the Ottawa Redblacks of the Canadian Football League (CFL).
+He played as a quarterback in the CFL for the Winnipeg Blue Bombers and Saskatchewan Roughriders.
+He is a three-time Grey Cup champion after winning with the Calgary Stampeders as an assistant coach in 2018 and with the Toronto Argonauts as the head coach in 2022 and 2024.

 College career

 Dinwiddie graduated from Elk Grove High School in Elk Grove, California.
 He was three-year starter at Boise State from 2001 to 2003, and one of the most prolific passers in college football history.
 In 2003, he passed for 4,031 yards, 28 touchdowns, and only 5 interceptions.
 Dinwiddie's record NCAA Division I Football Bowl Subdivision (formerly Division I-A) for career passing efficiency with a mark of 168.9 was broken in 2007 by Colt Brennan's career 169.25.

 Dinwiddie is considered, by some, to be the greatest quarterback in the history of Boise State football.
 Though many of his records and accomplishments went on to be surpassed by Kellen Moore.
 His leadership and on-field performance was one of the reasons for the continued success of Boise State football during his tenure.